-(Mark One) ⊠ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15( S EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEMBER 31, 2021.
-OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI ITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO Commission File Number: 001-33807 FCHO ISTAR .
-Corporation t as specified in its charter) Nevada 26-1232727 (State or other jurisdiction of incorporation or orga anization) (I.R.S.
-Employer Identification No.) 100 Inverness Terrace East, Englewood, Colorado 80112-5308 (Address of principal executive offices) (Zip Code) (303) 706-4000 Not Applicable (Registrant's telephone number, including area a code) (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) o Class A common stock \$0.001 par val lue The NASDAQ Stock Market LLC (Title of each class) SATS (Name of each exchange on which registered) (Ticker symbol) Securities registered pursuant to Section 12(g) of the Act: None e Indicate by check mark if the registrant is a well-known seasone ed issuer, as defined in F Rule 405 of the Securities Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not required to file rep orts pursuant to Section n 13 or Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ ed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted elepreceding 12 months (or for such shorter period that the registracyes $\boxtimes$ No $\square$ ctive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the nit such files). rated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth eporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Accelerated filer Smaller reporting cor ☐ Emerging growth company ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ ☐ If an emerging growth company, indicate by check mark if the accounting standards provided pursuant to Section 13(a) of the Indicate by check mark whether the registrant is a shell compar Exchange Act. □ not to use the extended transition period for complying with any new or revised financial 2b-2 of the Exchange Act).
-Yes $\square$ No $\boxtimes$ b its management's assessment of the effectiveness of its internal control over financial egistered public accounting firm that prepared or issued its audit report.
-Yes $\boxtimes$ No $\square$
+(Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(c) S EXCHANGE AC T OF 1934 FOR THE FISCAL YEAR E ENDED DECEMBER 31, 2022. ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR TIES EXCHANGE ACT OF 1934 FOR THE TRANSITIO N PERIOD FROM TO Commission File Number: 001-338 07 ECHU STAI EchoStar (Corporatio n (Exact name of registran t as specified in its ch , Nevada 26-1232727 (State or other jurisdiction of incorporation or orga anization) (I.R.S.
+Employer Identification I No.) 100 Inverness Terrace East, Englewood, Colorado 80112-5308 (Address of principal executive offices) (Zip Code) (303) 706-4000 Not Applicable (Registrant's telephone number, including area code) (Former name former address and former fiscal year , if changed since last report) Securities registered pursuant to Section 12(b) of Class A common stock \$0.001 par val (Title of each class) SATS (Ticker symbol) The NASDAQ Stock Market (Name of each exchange on which Securities registered pursuant to Section 12(g) of the Act: None • Indicate by check mark if the registrant is a well-known seasone ed issuer, as defined in F Rule 405 of the Sec curities Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not required to file rep orts pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all remonths (or for such shorter period that the registrant was require Indicate by check mark whether the registrant has submitted elepreceding 12 months (or for such shorter period that the registra Yes \boxtimes No \square • ired to be submitted pursuant to Rule 4 405 of Regulation S-T during the Indicate by check mark whether the registrant is a large acce company.
+See the definitions of "large accelerated filer," "acce (Check one): Large accelerated filer Accelerated filer ☐ Emerging growth company Non-accelerated filer Smaller reporting co mpany If an emerging growth company, indicate by check mark if the accounting standards provided pursuant to Section 13(a) of the Indicate by check mark whether the registrant is a shell compan Exchange Act. □ rith any new or revised financia